rajeshelurii/Angular-Interview-Questions/README.md

-31. ### What is a parameterized pipe?
-    -parameterized pipe is a type of pipe that can accept one or more parameters to customize its behavior.
+31. ### What is a parameterized pipe? parameterized pipe is a type of pipe that can accept one or more parameters to customize its behavior.
 Pipes are a way to transform data in templates, and parameterized pipes provide additional flexibility by allowing you to pass arguments to the pipe.
-    -A parameterized pipe is used by adding a colon (:) followed by the parameter value(s) after the pipe name.
+    A parameterized pipe is used by adding a colon (:) followed by the parameter value(s) after the pipe name.
 Multiple parameters can be separated by colons.

 	```html
 	{{ 'Hello, world!' | slice:7:12 }} <!-- Outputs: world -->